OLS Regression: Anto Linear Regression Analysis and Its Applications in Python

 Fitting OLS Model and Printing Results

-Once the data has been prepared with constant term added, we can build our OLS regression model using statsmodels’ `OLS()` function and fit the data with `fit()` function.
-After fitting the model, we can call the `summary()` function to print the regression model’s results, which will give us valuable information like coefficient estimates, p-values, R-squared, etc.
+Once the data is prepared with the constant term added, we can build the OLS regression model using statsmodels’ `OLS()` function and fit the data with the `fit()` function.
+After fitting the model, we can call the `summary()` function to print the regression model’s results, which provide valuable information like coefficient estimates, p-values, R-squared, etc.

 model = sm.OLS(y, x).fit()